AleoNet/welcome/documentation/guides/wallets/00_universal_wallet_adapter.md

 ## Using the Wallet Hook

-After setup, you can use the `useWallet` hook from `@demox-labs/aleo-wallet-adapter-react`.
+After setup, you can use the `useWallet` hook from `@demox-labs/aleo-wallet-adapter-react` to access available functions that helps connect to and interact with the Aleo network.
 The hook provides the following interface:

 ```tsx
 export interface WalletContextState {